Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Nested Lattice Codes from Construction

-In this section, the Construction $\pi_A$ lattices are used to generate a sequence of nested lattice codes which can achieve the AWGN capacity under multistage decoding.
-In order to maintain the multilevel structure, our construction of nested lattice codes closely follow the one by Ordentlich and Erez \cite{ordentlich_erez_simple} rather than the frequently used one by Erez and Zamir in \cite{erez04}.
+In this section, we construct multilevel nested lattice codes from Construction $\pi_A$ lattices.
+Our construction closely follow the one by Ordentlich and Erez \cite{ordentlich_erez_simple} rather than the frequently used one by Erez and Zamir in \cite{erez04}.
+For codes from the proposed construction, an isomorphism between lattice codewords and messages can be easily identify as detailed in \cite{huangisit14}.
 Again, we only consider constructing nested lattice codes over $\mbb{Z}$ but the generalizations to $\Zi$ and $\Zw$ are straightforward.